 - How many hours per week are you expected to study and can you meet this requirement?

 There are many factors to consider when choosing one of the best coding bootcamps.
-However, these are some of the most essential ones to think about.
-If you have any doubts about the university bootcamp you want to attend, ask the admissions advisor before submitting your application.
+However, these are some of the most essential elements to think about.
+If you have any doubts about the university bootcamp you want to attend, ask an admissions advisor before submitting your application.

 How Can I Pay for a University Coding Bootcamp?